YueWenbo/YueWenbo.github.io/index.markdown

   - Graded mathematical assignments and coding projects

 - **Student Supervision** \| Adamska Lab, Research School of Biology, ANU \| June 2022 - August 2022
-  - Supervised and trained a PhD student in sponge tissue processing techniques
+  - Supervised and trained a PhB student in sponge tissue processing techniques
   - Developed and optimized protocols for vibratome sectioning of fixed sponge specimens
   - Provided hands-on training and troubleshooting support for tissue preparation experiments